alimon808/docs/docs/csharp/tutorials/inheritance.md

 While all other members of a base class are inherited by derived classes, whether they are visible or not depends on their accessibility.
 A member's accessibility affects its visibility for derived classes as follows:

 - [Private](../language-reference/keywords/private.md) members are visible only in derived classes that are nested in their base class.
 Otherwise, they are not visible in derived classes.
 In the following example, `A.B` is a nested class that derives from `A`, and `C` derives from `A`.
 The private `A.value` field is visible in A.B.
-However, if you remove the comments from the `C.GetValue` method and attempt to compile the example, it produces compiler error CS0122: "'A.value' is inaccessible due to its protection level."
+However, if you remove the comments from the `C.GetValue` method and attempt to compile the example will cause a compiler error CS0122: "'A.value' is inaccessible due to its protection level."

   [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/private.cs#1)]

 - [Protected](../language-reference/keywords/protected.md) members are visible only in derived classes.

 - [Internal](../language-reference/keywords/internal.md) members are visible only in derived classes that are located in the same assembly as the base class.
-They are not visible in derived classes located in a different assembly from the base class.

 - [Public](../language-reference/keywords/public.md) members are visible in derived classes and are part of the derived class' public interface.
-Public inherited members can be called just as if they are defined in the derived class.
+Inherited public members can be called just as if they were defined in the derived class.
 In the following example, class `A` defines a method named `Method1`, and class `B` inherits from class `A`.
 The example then calls `Method1` as if it were an instance method on `B`.

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/basics.cs#1)]